raykipkorir/pydaraja/README.md

 # pydaraja

 ## Description
-This is a python wrapper that handles payment requests through th Daraja Mpesa API.
+This is a python wrapper that handles payment requests through the Daraja Mpesa API.

 Daraja API services offered by pydaraja are:
 - Lipa na M-PESA online API also known as M-PESA express (STK Push/NI push)